-The course deposit is $75/student and is due at the time of registration.
-Course deposits will be forfeited for any class changes that occur after the course change deadline of June 30th.
+The enrollment deposit is $100/student and is due at the time of registration.
+Course deposits will be forfeited for any class changes that occur after the course change deadline of July 15th.
 Course deposits will be refunded at the beginning of the semester once the course tuitions have been paid.

 Can I drop a class?

 Courses can be dropped without penalty up to July 15th.
 After July 15th, any dropped course will forfeit the $100 course deposit.
 Courses dropped after the beginning of the semester will forfeit the semester tuition.

 Our classes range from 6 to 25 students, depending on the class.
 Math and history classes tend to be smaller, in the 6-8 student range.
 Science and Writing classes fall in the middle with 10-14 students.
 Drama and Performing Arts classes generally have around 25 students.
 Classes have maximum numbers determined mutually by the instructor and Arete Board of Directors.

 What is the difference between Performing Arts class and Drama class?

 Performing Arts is a musical theater class.
 Students who participate in this class will learn to sing and participate in basic choreography.
 Drama class is purely spoken theater using Shakespeare plays.

 Does the Board of Directors receive compensation?

 The Board of Directors are volunteers and do not receive any compensation.
 Members of the Board pay the same tuition and facility fees as all Arete families.
 Registration fees are waived for Board Members and Instructors.